 Many people are familiar with how to grow sugar or borax crystals.
 Metal crystals are different because you don’t dissolve the metal in a solvent.
 Basically, you just melt it and slowly cool it to promote crystal formation.

-The melting point of bismuth is low for a metal (271°C or 520°F), so it will melt under high cooking heat, while a steel or aluminum container will remain solid.
+The melting point of bismuth is low for a metal (271°C or 520°F), so it melts at high cooking heat, while a steel or aluminum container remains solid.
 When the bismuth melts, the impurities in your sample separate out and mostly float.
-You can pour the molten metal away, leaving an element pure enough to crystallize.
-But, if you just melt the metal and let it solidify (freeze), the pretty crystals will be inside the solid.
+You pour the molten metal away, leaving an element pure enough to crystallize.
+But, if you just melt the metal and let it solidify (freeze), the pretty crystals are hidden inside the solid.
 So, you let the bismuth start to crystallize and then pour the excess liquid away to expose the part you want.

-- Pour the bismuth into a metal dish and heat it over high heat until it metals.
+- Pour the bismuth into a metal dish and heat it over high heat until it melts.
 Most likely, you’ll see a skin form on top of the the liquid.
 This is normal.